-Animists engage and relate to the beings in the world, what scholars call “the wider community of persons”.
-Working with animism can work through different modes.
-One is scholarly and aims to produce a new kind of academic knowledge about Nordic history of religions.
+Animists engage and relate to the beings in the world, what scholars call “the wider community of persons” and animism can work through different modes.
+One mode is scholarship.
+It aims to produce a academic knowledge by applying animist perspectives to Nordic history of religions and folklore.
 But this is a kind of action research and thereby comparable to queer studies, indigenous studies, or critical race studies, because it is directly related to cultural activism.
 It aims to reopen dialogue with our traditional knowledge for the purpose of sustainability sensitization.

 Nordic Animism bridges scholarship and cultural activism.
 From the scholarly perspective one may apply anthropology to the Nordic history of religions, and read Yule goat traditions as animism, i.e. as ways to engage the wider community of people and beings.
 However, one might also apply this in cultural activism and try to re-engage the concept of the Yulegoat in the modern era (See this).